tulikaiam/BrainFlood/README.md

 3. We plan on integrating the google road API with the help of which  a user  can snap(pin)  his route of evacuation on the map and share it with the other users to let them know the safe route .

 We intend on reducing the usage of internet as much as possible because of the disruption of service during any disaster.
-As an alternative we look at using GPS signals wherever possible
+As an alternative we look at using GPS signals wherever possible.

 # Further Enhancements: